 Prairie Capital Corvair Association

 Prairie Capital Corvair Association, PCCA, is a group of Corvair owners and enthusiasts dedicated to the preservation and enjoyment of the Corvair automobile.
 PCCA has been a sanctioned chapter of CORSA ,the Corvair Society of America since 1977.
-PCCA meets regularly on the second Saturday of each month at the Rochester, IL Community Center.
+PCCA meets regularly every other month at Springfield IL restaurant.
+Currently, the MCL Resturant on Wabash from 5-7pm.
+Please check the calendar for specifica dates and times

 Calendar of Events Corvair Links Pictures Officers/Contacts Editor's Story of the Corvair Newsletters